Fair working conditions

 Sweden influences the EU

 Free movement is a cornerstone of EU cooperation.
 Mobility must go hand in hand with social security, a high level of employee protection and good working conditions for all employees, wherever they come from.
-Social dumping and abuse of the regulations on free movement must be prevented, so as to avoid unfair competitive advantages being gained by circumventing working environment regulations.
-The Government has successfully advocated giving more attention to social issues in EU cooperation.

 Clear regulations and fair competition in the transport sector

 The Government is working to ensure that clear regulations and fair competition guide legislation in the transport sector, resulting in improved working conditions throughout the EU.
-The Government also wants to strengthen the protection of social rights.